Ru-T/Currency-converter/README.md

 # Currency Converter

-## This program stores and converts curriences.
+## This program stores and converts currencies.
 Have fun!

 Currency Requirements:

 * Should be created with an amount and a currency code
 * Should equal another Currency object with the same amount and currency code